Realizing the dream of a fixed English-Channel crossing

 - The Chunnel connects Folkestone in Kent, England, with Coquelles in Pas-de-Calais, France.

-- The Channel Tunnel consists of two rail tunnels and one service tunnel, each 32 miles (51 kilometers) in length.
+- The Channel Tunnel comprises two rail tunnels and one service tunnel, each 32 miles (51 kilometers) in length.

 - The undersea portion is nearly 24 miles (38 kilometers) long.